Martin Urrutia: Acting career

 In 2023, Urrutia played an extra in the film Anathema, a horror film directed by Jimina Sabadú and produced by Álex de la Iglesia originally scheduled for theaters in November 2024.

 During summer 2023, he starred in the musical version of The Picture of Dorian Gray, directed by Eva Ausín, in Madrid.

 On March 20, 2024, Atresmedia announced the musical television series Mariliendre, directed by Javier Ferreiro and produced by Javier Ambrossi and Javier Calvo, in which Martin would make his debut as a co-starring actor alongside Blanca Martínez, Omar Ayuso, Carlos González, Yenesi, and Álvaro Jurado.
 Urrutia presented a preview of the project with his colleagues at the FesTVal in Vitoria in September 2024.
 He also participated in a series of presentations and panel discussions on fiction between February and March 2025, attending the Teatro Real in Madrid, to the 28th edition of the Malaga Spanish Film Festival, to the 'Media Festival' of the Universidad Carlos III of Madrid or to the eighth edition of the 'Crossover.
 Cultura de Series' in San Sebastián.
 The series consists of six episodes and premiered on Atresplayer in April 2025.

 In May 2025, he participated as a special guest on the twelfth edition of Your face sounds familiar on Antena 3, where he played Ricky Martin to perform Livin' la Vida Loca.

+In February 2026, it was announced Urrutia would appear in the film Kraken: The Black Book of Hours, a screen adaption of the crime novel of the same name, directed by Manual Sanabria and Joaquín Llamas, and starring Alejo Sauras and Maggie Civantos.